-Basically, which control element generates which controller must be set on the UMX, and how incoming controller commands should be interpreted must be set on the receiving device.
+Basically, which control element generates which controller must be set on the UMX, and how arriving controller commands should be interpreted must be set on the receiving device.
 Regarding controller assignment, there are two possible principles:

-- You use the preset controller configuration set in the factory (see Fig. 3.1).
+- ▲ You use the preset controller configuration set in the factory (see fig. 2.1).
 In this case, you only need to make the assignments on the receiving device. - You use your own controller configuration set up in ASSIGN mode.
-How to assign controllers to the UMX is described in Chapter 4 "Operation".
+How to assign controllers to the UMX is described in chapter 4 "operation".